 Because of the availability of SMAP data, we chose to calculate the minimum soil moisture values over any given three day period.
 After mosaicking three dates of raster data together, we calculated the minimum value using the Raster Calculator tool.
 We then created a model using Model Builder to iterate this process for our entire dataset.

 Mesonet data were copied from the .txt format into an excel worksheet.
 Latitude and longitude columns were added for the station locations.
-A pivot table was then used to average the soil moisture measurements per day of the year.
-Finally the worksheet was formatted as a table using site ID’s, site names, dates, average soil moisture for the 5 cm depth, latitude and longitude as the columns headers.
-This table was used to import point data into Arcmap.
+A pivot table was then used to average the soil moisture measurements per day.
+Finally, the worksheet was formatted as a table using site ID’s, site names, dates, average soil moisture for the 5-cm depth, and latitude and longitude as the columns headers.
+This table was used to import point data into ArcMap.

-Scan data was available by yearly segments, so the data was consolidated into a single excel worksheet.
-The soil moisture data was converted from a percentage to a decimal to match up with the Mesonet data.
+Scan data were available by yearly segments, so the data were consolidated into a single excel worksheet.
+The soil moisture data were converted from a percentage to a decimal to match up with the Mesonet data.
 Latitude and longitude columns were added for the station locations.
 A pivot table was then used to average the soil moisture measurement per day of the year.
-Finally the worksheet was formatted as a table with the site ID’s site names, dates, average soil moisture for the 5 cm depth, latitude and longitude as the columns headers.
-This table was used to import point data into Arcmap.
+Finally, the worksheet was formatted as a table with the site ID’s site names, dates, average soil moisture for the 5-cm depth, and latitude and longitude as the columns headers.
+This table was used to import point data into ArcMap.

 A polygon grid was created using the pixel size of the SMAP raster data.
-The SCAN and Mesonet point data were then index to a specific square in the grid using the join function in ArcMap
+The SCAN and Mesonet point data were then indexed to a specific square in the grid using the join function in ArcMap.

 Data Analysis: